Local sports roundup: Holmen, Taebel win MVC golf meet

 La Crescent-Hokah 161, Rushford-Peterson 195

-The Lancers bested Rushford-Peterson by 34 strokes in a head-to-head meeting at the Viking Golf Course, claiming the top three positions in the individual leaderboard.
+LA CRESCENT, Minn. -- The Lancers bested the Trojans by 34 strokes in a head-to-head meeting at the Valley High Golf Course, claiming the top three positions in the individual leaderboard.

-Sophomore Wyatt Farrell led all golfers, shooting one-over on a par 35.
-Lancers freshman Ryan Nutter finished second at three-over while junior Ben Kerska placed third shooting six-over.
+Sophomore Wyatt Farrell led all golfers, shooting a 1-over on 36.
+Lancers freshman Ryan Nutter finished second at 3-over while junior Ben Kerska placed third at 6-over.
 Rushford-Peterson’s best finish was senior Andrew Hoiness, placing fourth overall at 10-over.

 BASEBALL